JakeSimmens/book-shelf/README.md

 <img src="./public/images/bookAppHome.jpg">

 Reading personal growth and fiction books have been a big part of my life.
-Inspired by [goodreads](https://www.goodreads.com/), jReads is for multiple users to track and discuss books they have read.
+Inspired by [goodreads](https://www.goodreads.com/), jReads is for multiple users to track and discuss books they are interested in.
 Users may add books by browsing thru books in the current jReads database or by searching Google Book's vast selection of titles.
+Each book has it's own comment section associated with it.

 Areas of focus: